Mission Overview

 Data Products

-Each target's light curve file is stored in a sub-directory based on the Sector it was observed in as a 4-digit zero-padded number.
-They are further divided into sub-directories based on the camera and chip number they are on.
-For example, "s0006/cam1_ccd1/" for Sector 6 light curves that are on CCD #1 on Camera #1.
+Each target's lightcurve file is stored in a sub-directory based on the Sector it was observed in, as a four-digit, zero-padded string preceded by an "s".
+They are further divided into sub-directories based on the camera and CCD number they are on.
+For example, "s0014/cam1_ccd1/" for Sector 14 lightcurves that are on Camera 1 CCD 1.

 The light curves are in a FITS format familiar to users of the Kepler, K2, and TESS-short cadence light curves made by the NASA Ames team.
 Their file names follow this convention: